Priyadarshi Ranjan: Education

+To further enhance his skills and introduce the concept of ABO-incompatible transplant in India, he committed himself to high-level training in mismatched ABO-incompatible kidney transplant at the Johns Hopkins Transplant centre under Professor Robert A. Montgomery, also trained on optimisation of Immunosuppressive medicines from the Aula clinic, Barcelona, Spain.
+Fortis hospital, Mohali (Punjab, India) persuaded him to start a kidney transplant programme in 2011.

+Robotic surgery

+While the world moved to robotic surgery, he was still handling surgeries conventionally, a strong supporter and promoter of modern technological progress in the field of medical sciences, he felt restless till he qualified and mastered the technique of Advanced Robotic surgery starting the Robotic kidney surgery programme in Punjab.
+He has mentored and trained several national and international superspecialty fellows in the discipline of urology and kidney transplantation and took DNB Urology programme at Fortis to new heights.

 Philanthropy

 While practising and helping numerous critically ill kidney disease patients in Fortis Mohali, he observed tremendous anguish, sadness and struggle for survival due to unbearable physical pain and financially crippling character of kidney disease in patients this made him very restless and moved him to such extent that he decided to help those less fortunate souls by founding a non-governmental organization.
 In 2015, with whatever resources were available to him he founded Chandigarh Kidney Foundation a not for profit charitable Non-Governmental Organization in Chandigarh (UT) currently acting president.

 The principal working area of Chandigarh Kidney Foundation is to organise free check-up camps for early detection of kidney problem, raising funds to sponsor financially weak patients, conduct organ donation drives through seminars, workshops, awareness programmes and to educate & raise awareness in general public about Kidney health and optimal kidney functioning through online media and publishing informative literature.